Someone Named Eva: Plot summary

-Milada, a young Czechoslovakian girl, lives in the village of Lidice.
+Milada, a young Czechoslovak girl, lives in the village of Lidice.
 The book starts with her and her friends hanging out on her 11th birthday when Milada receives a telescope.
 The next days, Nazis break into their home.
 She doesn't understand at first when Nazi soldiers come to her house, ordering them to pack belongings for three days and leave the house.
 Her father and her older brother, Jaroslav, are separated from the rest of the family to be taken elsewhere; Milada, her mother, baby sister Anechka, and grandmother, are subsequently held together with the rest of the female inhabitants of Lidice, in a building.

 Milada is taken to a health examination where her facial features are measured and checked by doctors.
 With her "perfect" features, blue eyes, and blonde hair, Milada fits the "Aryan ideal" and is separated from her family, and is sent to a center outside of Puschkau, Poland.
 At the center, Milada is renamed Eva, a more "German" name, and the other girls are renamed too.
 The center employs harsh disciplinary methods and the girls are schooled in the German language, Nazi philosophies, and home economics so they can eventually join the German society.
-As hard as she works to remember, she forgets a little about herself in the process like her language Czech.
+As hard as she works to remember, she forgets a little about herself in the process, like her language Czech.

 Eva is adopted by a German family.
 The Werner family is composed of Vater, (father in German), a high official at the Nazi government, Mutter (mother), Elsbeth and Peter, her new adoptive siblings, and their dog, Kaiser.
 One day, as she is walking back to the house after a picnic with Elsbeth, Eva hears the Czech anthem being sung.
 Coming closer, she discovers a concentration camp with female prisoners.
 This brings back memories, enabling Milada to see clearly who she is.
 Elsbeth explains to her that this is the Ravensbrück concentration camp and that her Vater is the head of the camp.